3-Dimensional TQFTs From Non-Semisimple Modular Categories: Abstract

 \section{Abstract}

 We use modified traces to renormalize Lyubashenko's closed 3-man\-i\-fold invariants coming from twist non-de\-gen\-er\-ate finite unimodular ribbon categories.
 Our construction produces new topological invariants which we upgrade to 2+1-TQFTs under the additional assumption of factorizability.
-The resulting functors provide monoidal extensions of Lyubashenko's mapping class group representations, to be discussed in a separate paper.
+The resulting functors provide monoidal extensions of Lyubashenko's mapping class group representations, as discussed in \cite{DGGPR20}.
 This general framework encompasses important examples of non-semisimple modular categories coming from the representation theory of quasi-Hopf algebras, which were left out of previous non-semisimple TQFT constructions.